devnull-cz/c-prog-lang/modules/memory-leaks.md

 # Memory leaks

-The C runtime does not have a garbage collector so all heap allocated memory has to be explicitly freed via `free`() after it is no longer needed.
-If not freed, that creates a resource leak called a *memory leak* as the allocator deems such memory used even that your code no longer uses it.
-Depending on the problem this might cause the problem of running out of memory later on, and then `malloc`/`calloc` can start returning a null pointer.
+If memory allocated on the heap is not freed, it creates a resource leak called a *memory leak* as the allocator deems such memory used even that your code no longer uses it.

+Depending on the size this might cause the problem of running out of memory later on, and then `malloc`/`calloc` can start returning a null pointer.

 The leaks can be checked using static or dynamic analyzers.